HomeSTM32STM32 ADC SeriesSTM32 ADC Part 1 – Single Channel Polling Mode

 The STM32F103C8T6 ADC does not have the option to configure the ADC Resolution.
 By default the Resolution is 12 bit and it is fixed.
 You can find this information in the reference manual of the MCU.
 The image below is from pg 215 of the STM32F103C8 reference manual.

 Since the ADC Resolution is 12bit, the data is stored in a 16 bit Data Register.
 The Data Alignment controls whether we want to align the data to the left or right of this array.
-Below is the image showing the data alignment.
+The image below shows the available data alignment in STM32F103 ADC.

 We will keep the Data alignment to the Right, as it is easier to process the data.